 - Trans-Siberian railway journey: truly worthy of a journey of a lifetime and the title itself is enough said, starting from St. Petersburg and Moscow (Well, St. Petersburg is not exactly on the Trans-Siberian route but if you are in Russia, this is a must-visit.), going into Mongolia and ending in Beijing, China.
 A tale of hardship and romance!

-- Places of Inspiration behind Hayao Miyazaki movies: on his travels, he was inspired by certain places and they becomes part of his animation works.
-The list is long and hard to achieve but I will hopefully can see all these places with my own eyes too.
+- Places of Inspiration behind Hayao Miyazaki movies: on his travels, he was inspired by certain places and they become part of his animation works.
+The list is long and hard to achieve but I will hopefully see all these places with my own eyes too.

 - Bhutan: the happiest place on earth.
-It is also a country where religion permeate into the very fabric of the daily life, it would be more like a soul-searching trip for me.
+It is also a country where religion permeates into the very fabric of the daily life, it would be more like a soul-searching trip for me.